 We all need encouragement for our journey.
 We need empathy and support for when we fall and sincere happiness for us for when we fly.
-Surround yourself with people who reinforce your confidence and encourage you along.
-That feedback and encouragement infuses you with a strength that you will need to overcome the inevitable bumps in your path ahead.

 The importance of mentors and following successful examples

-Bottomline: If you want to be healthy, happy and successful, surrounding yourself with the same is the key.
+Bottom line: To be healthy, happy and successful, surrounding yourself with the same is the key.
 Your future will thank you.